 When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary hit points for each slot level above 1st.

-A simple and straight forward explanation provides the clear benefit to this spell.
+A simple and straightforward explanation provides a clear benefit to this spell.
 The caster gains 1d4+4 temporary hit points for the duration.
-Upcasting this spell is possible though only provides the average for additional temporary hit points.
+Upcasting this spell is possible though it only provides the average for additional temporary hit points.

 False Life allows the caster to tap into necromantic energy to provide themselves with a number of temporary hit points.
 Temporary hit points function just as regular hit points except that they cannot be healed and do not stack.
 They are also consumed before normal hit points.